-Does fear of being corrected and even ridiculed prevent you from expressing yourself in English?
+Does the fear of being corrected and even ridiculed prevent you from expressing yourself in English?

 Do you edit and write at the same time?